makeorbreak-io/budget-apple/README.md

 # PiDrobe

+This project is part of the Hackthon Porto Summer of Code - Make or Break.

 This application will create an outfit from the available user wardrobe, depending on the Weather and time of the Year.

 ## Features